stratosphereips/StratosphereLinuxIPS/README.md

 - Pull requests with a solved GitHub issue and new feature
 - Pull request with a new detection module.
 The instructions and a template for new detection module [here](https://stratospherelinuxips.readthedocs.io/en/develop/).

+### Getting in touch

+Feel free to join our [Discord server](https://discord.gg/zu5HwMFy5C) and ask questions, suggest new features or give us feedback.

 ## Acknowledgments
 Slips was funded by the following organizations.